-Start by seeking a counselor endorsed by the National Foundation for Credit Counseling who can not only help provide debt relief but teach you the skills to remain debt free.
+You can view common scams to look out for and recommendations for credit repair and debt relief from the Federal Trade Commission.
+If you do reach out for third party advice, look for a counselor endorsed by the National Foundation for Credit Counseling who can not only help provide debt relief but teach you the skills to remain debt free.

 “The main thing I look for is that they are nonprofit, that they have a focus on education, and that they don’t just try to focus on getting rid of the debt right away, because this is a process,” Hatton says.